How To Keep Kids On the Edge Of Their Seats

 2. Create an atmosphere of anticipation.
 Do you have places on your stage for hiding things?
 Hide your object lesson.
 Hide prizes.
 Hide communion if you want!
 Definitely hide the offering bucket or bag in a new place every week.
 When you reach for something that is randomly moved around week to week, you keep those kids on the edge of their seats.

 3. Get everyone onboard before you take off.
 My 4 favorite words are “I Need A Volunteer”.
 Use them often.
 They’re the only words in kidmin you can’t exhaust.
 Say them and watch kids move to the edge of their seats.
+However, grown ups cringe at this word.
+Don’t use it too often with the tall, stuffy humans.

 5. Make everything (almost everything) interactive.
 Games, stories, worship, communion.
 It can all be interactive.
 Randomly select kids for different roles in each activity just before you do them.
 Ushers, spontaneous air-guitar band member, “players” to be the characters of your story.
 No rehearsals necessary.
 Just direct the action and keep it moving.
+Fast.
+Always move fast.

 8. Be predictably unpredictable.
 Kids should NEVER be able to guess what will happen next.
 Predictability is the kiss of death!
 If you stay predictably unpredictable, kids won’t be able to look away for fear of missing something.

-9. Tell stories in a style that relates and use kids as your “players” as often as you can.
+9. Tell stories in a style that relates and use kids as your “actors” as often as you can.
 If kids come on stage to be the people in your stories, you can easily interact with 10 kids for 1 story.
-Keep the story moving with a new volunteer to play one character every few sentences.
+Keep the story moving with a new kid volunteer to play one character every few sentences.

 10. Invite God to do the impossible.
 He will.
 It’s His specialty.